On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Proof of the Main Theorem

-Let $C=7$ be the bound on the hyperbolic derivative from part \emph{5.} of the statement of Phase I and let {$\tilde \epsilon_1 > 0$ and $\delta(x)$ be the function on $(0, \tilde \epsilon_1]$} measuring loss of hyperbolic radius from the statement of Phase II (note that we have now fixed the values of $\kappa$, $h_0$, $r_0$, $R_0$).
-The proof of Lemma \ref{mediuminductionlemma} will follow quickly from the following claim, which we prove by complete induction. \\
+Let $C:=7$ be the bound on the hyperbolic derivative from part \emph{(4)} of the statement of Phase I and let {$\tilde \epsilon_1 > 0$ and $\delta(x)$ be the function defined on $(0, \tilde \epsilon_1]$} measuring loss of hyperbolic radius from the statement of Phase II, both of which are determined by the values of $h_0$, $r_0$, and $R_0$ which we have just fixed.
+The proof of Lemma \ref{mediuminductionlemma} will follow quickly from the following claim, which we prove by induction.

-{\bf Claim:} There exist inductively defined infinite sequences of positive real numbers $\{\epsilon_i \}_{i=1}^\infty$, $\{\eta_i \}_{i=1}^\infty$, and $\{\sigma_i \}_{i=1}^\infty$, sequences of hyperbolic radii $\{R_i \}_{i=0}^\infty$ and $\{S_i \}_{i=0}^\infty$, integers $\{J_i \}_{i=1}^\infty$, and polynomial compositions $\{{\bf Q^i} \}_{i=1}^\infty$ such that, for each $n \in \N$, the following hold: \\
+\begin{claim} There exist inductively defined infinite sequences of positive real numbers $\{\epsilon_k \}_{k=1}^{\infty}$, $\{\eta_k \}_{k=1}^{\infty}$, and $\{\sigma_k \}_{k=1}^{\infty}$, sequences of hyperbolic radii $\{R_i \}_{i=0}^{\infty}$ and $\{S_i \}_{i=0}^{\infty}$, integers $\{J_i \}_{i=1}^{\infty}$, and polynomial compositions $\{{\bf Q^i} \}_{i=1}^{\infty}$ such that, for each $n \in \N$, the following hold.

 \begin{enumerate}